Jalan Malioboro

-Jalan Malioboro (ꦢꦭꦤ꧀ꦩꦭꦶꦪꦧꦫ; Malioboro Street) is a major shopping street in Yogyakarta, Indonesia; the name is also used more generally for the neighborhood around the street.
+Jalan Malioboro (ꦢꦭꦤ꧀ꦩꦭꦶꦪꦧꦫ) is a major shopping street in Yogyakarta, Indonesia; the name is also used more generally for the neighborhood around the street.
 It lies north–south axis in the line between Yogyakarta Kraton and Mount Merapi.
 This is in itself is significant to many of the local population, the north–south orientation between the palace and the volcano being of importance.

 The street is the centre of Yogyakarta's largest tourist district surrounded with many hotels, restaurants, and shops nearby.
 Sidewalks on both sides of the street are crowded with small stalls selling a variety of goods.
 In the evening several open-air street side restaurants, called lesehan, operate along the street.
 This is the street of the artists.
 Street musicians, painters, and other artists exhibit their creations on this road.

 Description

 Jalan Malioboro lies between Tugu Railway Station and the Suryatmajan intersection, which includes Jalan Pajeksan, Jalan Suryatmajan, and Jalan Jenderal Ahmad Yani.
 Its length is reported differently—736 meters according to Salamun in 1988 and 748.8 meters reported by Faculty of Geography of UGM in 2017—while other accounts describe it as stretching from Tugu Pal Putih in the north to Beringharjo Market in the south.